Trekky12/life-tracking/README.md

 ## Installation

+* the application requires the class 'IntlDateFormatter'
+  * installation is described at http://php.net/manual/en/intl.installation.php
 * the web-root of your domain need to point to the ``public`` directory
 * create a new database and import the file ``database.sql`` in the ``db`` directory
 * copy the file ``settings.example.php`` in the folder ``src`` and rename it to ``settings.php``